Difference between revisions of "Godfrey Kurauone" - Pindula

 School / Education

-He hold a diploma in Personnel Management.
+He holds a diploma in Personnel Management.
 Upon completion of the Mandela Washington Fellowship, Godfrey planned to focus on advocating for youth participation in governance and decision making and also leadership training.[1]

 Career